Mathematics

 This introductory-level academic course aims to teach students the foundations of computer programming.
 They will learn to code through a text-based programming language, such as Python or Java.
 Students will cover the fundamentals, such as conditions, loops, functions, and algorithms in this semester-long course.

-AP COMPUTER SCIENCE PRINCIPLES (AP CSP): 9,10,11,12 5 credits
+AP COMPUTER SCIENCE PRINCIPLES (AP CSP): 9, 10, 11, 12 5 credits

 PREPARATION: Successful completion of Algebra 1

 This course is designed to prepare students for the Advanced Placement Computer Science Principles (AP CSP) examination and is equivalent to a first-semester college-level course.
 This course introduces high school students to the foundations of modern computing.
 The course covers a broad range of foundational topics, such as programming, algorithms, the Internet, big data, digital privacy and security, and the societal impacts of computing.
-This additional AP Computer course will aid our students in pursuing Computer Science & Technology related majors in college and as a career.

 AP COMPUTER SCIENCE A: 10,11,12 5 credits

-PREPARATION: Successful completion of an Algebra 1 course and Introduction to Programming or AP Computer Science Principles
+PREPARATION: Successful completion of AP Computer Science Principles

-ADVANCED TOPICS IN COMPUTER SCIENCE: 11, 12 5 Credits
+ADVANCED TOPICS IN COMPUTER SCIENCE: 11, 12 (O) 5 credits

 PREPARATION: Successful completion of AP Computer Science A and AP Computer Science Principles